PyaeLinn01/Click-Analytics/README.md

 # Click Analytics

-(Currently very unstable donty use for now)
+(Currently unstable I advise not using for now)

 Welcome to Click Analytics! 🚀